isc-projects/kea/doc/sphinx/arm/keactrl.rst

    # This is a configuration file for keactrl script which controls
    # the startup, shutdown, reconfiguration and gathering the status
-   # of the Keas processes.
+   # of the Kea processes.

    # prefix holds the location where the Kea is installed.
    prefix=@prefix@